-Our first proper address is Am Hof 1 – the large imposing church that dominates one side of the square.
-Historians estimate that construction began sometime in the 1380s, which makes the church almost 650 years old.
+Our first proper address is at Am Hof 1: the large imposing church that dominates one side of the square.
+Historians estimate construction began sometime in the 1380s, which makes the Kirche am Hof almost 650 years old.

 Park Hyatt Vienna